Interact with Data on Tableau Mobile

 4. Select the send arrow.

 Sharing in Tableau doesn't grant the recipient permission to view the shared content.
-Users can request access to content they don't have permission to view if request access is enabled on your site.
+Users can request access to content they don't have permission to view, if request access is turned on for your site.
 Permissions can't be configured in Tableau Mobile; instead, use Tableau Cloud or Tableau Server in a desktop browser.
 For more information, see Permissions.

 Links from one Tableau view to another open directly in Tableau Mobile rather than a browser, so you don't need to switch back to the app.
 You'll particularly appreciate this if your organisation uses groups of dashboard links that help you navigate to other Tableau content.